What Are Funerals All About?

 About funerals, at least some of them, there might be an air of celebration because if you are a follower of the Bible and Jesus Christ and the dead person followed Jesus Christ, then there could well be rejoicing.
 This is because the deceased will enjoy an afterlife in Heaven where fellow believers will meet him or her one day.

 With different cultures and religions, what is very sacred to one culture might be completely taboo with another culture.
 Sometimes at a funeral ceremony the body of the deceased is not at the ceremony.
 This is usually called a memorial service.
-That is because the deceased might have requested that he or she be cremated, in which case there will be a memorial service to remember the life of the deceased.
+That is because the deceased might have requested cremation, in which case there will be a memorial service to remember the life of the deceased.

 About Funerals – Word Derivation